Artikash/Textractor/README.md

 ## Downloads

-Releases of Textractor can be found [here](https://github.com/Artikash/Textractor/releases).
+Releases of Textractor can be found [here](https://github.com/Artikash/Textractor/releases).<br>

-Previous releases of ITHVNR can be found [here](https://github.com/mireado/ITHVNR/releases).
+Previous releases of ITHVNR can be found [here](https://github.com/mireado/ITHVNR/releases).<br>
+If you get a dll missing error, you probably need to (re)install the [Microsoft Visual C++ Redistributable](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads).

 ## Features